Academic Support and Learning Technologies

 As of Fall 2010, Information Competency is a graduation requirement for all CSM students.
 Information about courses, tutorials, and information competency is available on the Library website.
 The Library offers for-credit courses, orientations, and online tutorials that promote student success through information competency.

 Courses from any division that meet the criteria developed by the Curriculum Committee can satisfy the college’s information competency graduation requirement.
-Courses that satisfy the requirement are listed on the Information Competency website.
+Courses that satisfy the requirement are listed on the Information Competency webpage.
 Faculty that are interested in modifying an existing course or creating a new course that can satisfy the requirement should contact their division’s representative on the Curriculum Committee.

 For information about Library services, policies, resources, classes, programs and current hours visit the Library website (Building 9, (650) 574-6100).